OfficialLambdax/BeamNG-Tools/BeamNG-ContentBasher/README.md

 - `eg. rust_hasher C:/BeamNG.drive/content/vehicles dds;jbeam C:/mymod.zip`

 1. Will automatically sha256 the game own files with the given extensions.
-2. Will then sha256 the given mod files with the given extenstions.
+2. Will then sha256 the given mod files with the given extensions.
 3. Then Bash the generated hashes against each other
 4. Write the results to `./results.json`
 ```json